GAA-UAM/scikit-fda/README.rst

-The documentation is available at `fda.readthedocs.io/en/stable/ <https://fda.readthedocs.io/en/stable/>`_, which includes detailed information of the different modules, classes and methods of the package, along with several examples showing different funcionalities.
+The documentation is available at `fda.readthedocs.io/en/stable/ <https://fda.readthedocs.io/en/stable/>`_, which includes detailed information of the different modules, classes and methods of the package, along with several examples showing different functionalities.

 The documentation of the latest version, corresponding with the develop version of the package, can be found at